Web Application Security (OWASP Top 10)

 5. Security Misconfiguration

 Default settings, unnecessary features, and exposed services create easy entry points for attackers.
+Proper web server configuration and disciplined server hardening are key defenses.

 6. Vulnerable and Outdated Components